-All potential concept notes, and later the full project proposal on Natural Resources and Biodiversity Management, must address key transversal aspects with an emphasis on social inclusion.
-Projects should aim to involve and benefit diverse groups, including disadvantaged communities, ensuring that their voices are represented in decision-making processes related to natural resource management and biodiversity.
+All potential concept notes, and later the full project proposal on Strategising the Civic Space Lighthouse Project, must address key transversal aspects with an emphasis on social inclusion.
+Projects should aim to involve and benefit diverse groups, including disadvantaged communities, ensuring that their voices are represented in decision-making processes related to the civic space.
 Proposals should demonstrate how they plan to engage vulnerable groups, promote equal opportunities, and enhance social cohesion.

-Furthermore, while sustainable environment is a core focus of the project, it should also be addressed as a transversal issue.
+Sustainable environment should also be addressed as a transversal issue.
 Applicants are encouraged to incorporate activities that promote environmental sustainability beyond the project's core objectives, ensuring that all project components contribute to long-term ecological and social resilience.